Notable People

 Rocket Companies' board biography still starts with the core fact: Gilbert founded Rocket Mortgage in 1985, served as its CEO from 1985 to 2002, and remains chairman of Rocket Companies.
 That origin story matters because almost everything else in the Gilbert empire grew out of that mortgage platform.

 The broader ROCK family office site shows how large the machine became.
-As of April 29, 2026, ROCK says the family of companies spans more than 100 entities, employs more than 20,000 team members worldwide, and has deployed more than $7 billion across Detroit and Cleveland, with more than $1 billion committed to community initiatives.
+ROCK says the family of companies spans more than 100 entities, employs more than 15,000 team members worldwide, and is based in Detroit and Cleveland.

 Those numbers explain why Gilbert is better understood as a systems builder than as a lone mogul.
 Rocket made him rich.
 The larger enterprise made him consequential.